bunsvr/docs/docs/app/lifecycles.md

 1. **Guards (`guard`)**: Functions added through `guard` are executed first.
 They are ideal for authentication, authorization, or any preliminary checks and data preprocessing needed before the main route handlers.

-2. **Layers (`layer`)**: Functions added through `layer` are executed immediately after guards.
-Layers are typically used for functionalities that should not affect the main processing flow, like logging or adding context information.
-Their outcomes do not undergo validation checks.
+2. **Layers (`layer`)**: Layers are a special type of guard function.
+They are typically used for functionalities that should not affect the main processing flow, like logging or adding context information.
+Their outcomes do not undergo validation checks, unlike guards.

 3. **HTTP Method Handlers (`get`, `post`, `put`, etc.)**: These are the main route handlers.
 They handle the core logic for the route and are executed after all guards and layers.